Festivals and Events

 Sabbath

 Sabbath rest is God’s gift to mankind.
-Messianic believers remember God as Creator, as well as celebrate their personal rest in the salvation of Messiah Yeshua.
+Messianic believers remember God as Creator, as well as celebrate their personal rest in Yeshua.

 The Spring Holidays begin the Biblical year and reveal the first coming of Yeshua.